psa/hn.otoh.org/content/curfew/index.md

   * Groceries
   * Heading to the airport to leave the country
     * You will need your passport and ticket with you to show the police.
+* General curfew 18:00 - 06:00.
+  * If doing food delivery, can deliver until then.
+  * Please let employees leave at 17:00 so they have time to get home before the curfew.
 * Hours for getting groceries are now [segmented based on ID](https://covid19honduras.org/?q=toque-de-queda-hasta-12-de-abril)
 * Only 2 people allowed in a vehicle, only one of which will be permitted to go